dhyandeep/GaussianFitting/README.md

 Build the project with visual studio and run the same.

 Wait for several minutes for reading the dataset.
-Then input the scan number to display table of intensity and m/z table.
+Then input the scan number to display table of intensity and m/z.

+It will output the following

-After this, it will print the table for Intensity and retention for the range between the given limit of m/z.
+1. it will print the table for Intensity and retention for the range between the given limit of m/z.

-and the peak values above 10e4 will be printed,
+2. it will print the peak values above 10e4,

-lower and upper bounds for the maximum peak will be printed
+3. lower and upper bounds for the maximum peak will be printed.

-it will print the coefficients of the gaussian which will fit this curve approximately.
+4. it will print the coefficients of the gaussian which will fit this curve approximately.

 ## Built With